modernweb-dev/rocket/site/pages/10--docs/20--basics/60--routing.rocket.md

 ## Static routes

 Rocket Pages are Markdown (`rocket.md`), HTML (`rocket.html`) and JavaScript (`rocket.js`) in the `site/pages` directory become pages on your website.
 Each page’s route is decided based on its filename and path within the `site/pages` directory.
-This means that there is no separate "routing config" to maintain in an Rocket project.
+This means that there is no separate "routing config" to maintain in a Rocket project.

 ```bash
 # Example: Static routes